 gives us a fantastic view with different shades of color and splendor depending on the season.
 We are fortunate to have such beauty and gladly share this view from our ranch with our visitors.

 Film Location, Livestock & Re-enactors

 Las Cruces, New Mexico

 We offer horses, mules, donkeys, cattle, sheep, goats, pigs, poultry, snakes, & other exotic animals for film.
 We also offer Old West town background actors with period wardrobe and accessories, stage coach & wagons with horse & mule teams.
-Our trained stuntmen specialize in period western fights, battles, and horse stunts.
+Ranch style utility vehicles, tractors, flat bed and stock trailers, etc. are also offered.
 Buildings and corals are rustic for an Old West look.
 We also offer horseback lessons for actors/actresses.